 Choose the right thing to make fun of.
 A golden rule in comedy is to always punch up.
-When you write a joke, carefully consider who or what the subject is—jokes land better (and tend to be less offensive) when they target people and institutions in positions of power, rather than those that are disadvantaged.
+When you write a joke, carefully consider who or what the subject is.
+Jokes land better (and tend to be less offensive) when they target people and institutions in positions of power, rather than those who are disadvantaged.

 Try to make your audience feel good.
 Making your audience think is great.
-Making them think, “Wow, everything is awful and I’m depressed now,” not so much.
-That’s not to say that sad or dark subject matter is off-limits—a lot of great comedy draws from dark places—it comes down to how you handle these topics in your jokes.
-If you’re adding levity to something your audience also struggles with they’ll be grateful.
-If you make them feel worse, why should you be getting paid to do comedy?
+Making them think, “Wow, everything is awful and I’m depressed now”—not so much.
+That’s not to say that sad or dark subject matter is off-limits; a lot of great comedy draws from dark places.
+But it comes down to how you handle these topics in your jokes.
+If you’re adding levity to something your audience also struggles with, then they’ll be grateful.
+If you make them feel worse, then why should you be getting paid to do comedy?

 Be mindful of transitions.
-When you’re creating a standup routine, you naturally want to include all of your best material—but the best standup sets flow naturally, almost like the comedian is engaging in a one-sided conversation with the audience.
+When you’re creating a standup routine, you’ll naturally want to include all of your best material—but the best standup sets flow organically, almost like the comedian is engaging in a one-sided conversation with the audience.
 Think about how you’ll transition between your jokes and play with the order and structure of the overall standup routine to find the best fit.

 Consider the audience.
 Comedians perform their sets over and over again to perfect their jokes, and part of perfecting jokes comes from seeing how different audiences made up of people from different backgrounds react to them.
 The best and most iconic routines honor multiple points of view.
 Not every joke will resonate with every member of every audience, but jokes that make entire groups of people uncomfortable are duds.

 When you’re starting out, you probably won’t perform standup comedy at major clubs—or anywhere that pays you, even.
-Here’s where to do standup comedy when you’re still a beginner:
+Here’s where to do standup comedy while you’re still a beginner:

 Open mics: As a new standup comedian, open mics will be your best friend.
-They’re a great way to get experience on stage and network with other people in your city’s comedy scene.
-Open mics are a great way to network and get your performances in.
-(Pro tip: Try to time your meals around your performances to keep from going broke, since many clubs have a one- or two-item minimum during open mics.)
+They’re a great way to get experience onstage and network with other people in your city’s comedy scene.
+Pro tip: Try to time your meals around your performances to keep from going broke, since many clubs have a one- or two-item minimum during open mics.

-Perform for other comedians: Open mics are great, but the audiences at them can be a real grab bag, so you may also find it helpful to perform for other comedians you trust to give you feedback.
+Perform for other comedians: Open mics are great, but their audiences can be a real grab bag, so you may find it helpful to also perform for other comedians you trust to give you feedback.

 Start a writing or practice group: If performing for other comedians helps you improve your material, consider joining (or starting) a practice or writing group with other comedians you trust to help critique your jokes and delivery.

 Post on social media: You can try posting jokes on social media to hone your routine.
-On apps like Twitter, this might mean sharing your jokes in writing, but TikTok and Instagram Live are great platforms for performing virtually.
+On Twitter, this might mean sharing your jokes in writing, while TikTok and Instagram Live are great platforms for performing virtually.

 Put on your own show: If you want more practice in front of a live audience and open mics just aren’t cutting it, you can always consider putting on your own show.
-Keep in mind that this requires a lot more upfront planning and, usually, upfront money, as well, to rent a venue and advertise the show.
+Keep in mind that this requires a lot more upfront planning and, usually, upfront money to rent a venue and advertise the show.

-Hecklers—audience members who criticize or make fun of a comedian during their set—are an unavoidable part of becoming a standup comedian.
+Hecklers are audience members who criticize or make fun of a comedian during their set.
+They are an unavoidable part of becoming a standup comedian.
 Dealing with hecklers comes down to confidence and an ability to think on your feet.
 Sometimes they require a jab back to make them be quiet.
 Give it to them.
-You’re a comedian!
-Use your wit.
+You’re a comedian—use your wit.